evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 users basic access to this project.
 Note this is different from the Private/Public setting above, which restricts access for users that are not logged in.

-### Scheduling Settings

-Admins can enable the ability to unschedule old tasks if a more recent commit passes.

 ### Variables